rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/3c-create-new-group.md

     git pull
     ```

-12. And finally we could update our local environment with the latest content of Pet Battle applications:
+12. And finally, update our local environment with the latest content of Pet Battle applications:

     The frontend: